americaninn/thatformworks/README.md

 I made this for my own forms, but if anyone else needs this, they are free to create a pull request for their own form (instructions above).

 I've hosted the production version of Thatformworks on PythonAnywhere.

+Just to be clear:
+You CANNOT redistribute, modify, or use this software/code in any way.
+You may only create and merge pull requests and suggest edits to it.
+You may use form actions which are defined in the app.py program (using the thatformworks.pythonanywhere.com subdomain).